ashleydavies/Graphick/README.md

 Graphick (a bad play on words of 'graph' and 'quick') is a utility to make generating and maintaining performance analysis graphs for applications much simpler.

+There is a runtime dependency on `imagemagick`, so ensure that's installed

 ## Installation

 Add this line to your application's Gemfile: